19 min to read

 As the newest Facebook feature, there must be more information about how this algorithm works.
 Nevertheless, there are some good practices to make it work to your advantage.

-As a video format, there is one golden rule for you to be successful with it: creating high-quality content.
+As a video format, there is one golden rule for you to succeed: creating high-quality content.
 This means you make visually pleasing videos with good illumination and clear sound.
 The content may offer valuable and insightful information in the shortest amount of time, as this is similar to TikTok's feed format.
 Some things to upgrade your reels strategy are:

-- Add music only if it doesn't take the focal point from your information.
-If you are going to show the features of your product, it would be great to put some music with it, but if it is an explanatory video, adding music needs to be more sense as this can distract your viewers.
+• Add music only if it doesn't take the focal point from your information.
+If you are going to show the features of your product, it would be great to put some music with it, but if it is an explanatory video avoid adding music as this can distract your viewers.
 In any case, music can be at a low volume.

 Things to avoid: